pingidentity/pingdirectory-go-client/configurationapi/docs/AddGaugeRequest.md

 ### NewAddGaugeRequest

-`func NewAddGaugeRequest(gaugeName string, schemas []EnumnumericGaugeSchemaUrn, gaugeDataSource string, enabled bool, ) *AddGaugeRequest`
+`func NewAddGaugeRequest(gaugeName string, schemas []EnumnumericGaugeSchemaUrn, gaugeDataSource string, ) *AddGaugeRequest`

 NewAddGaugeRequest instantiates a new AddGaugeRequest object This constructor will assign default values to properties that have it defined,